Student Loan Repayment Calculator UK 2026–27

 Collection through PAYE

 If you are employed, repayments are collected by your employer through PAYE alongside income tax and National Insurance.
 The employer receives the repayment information through your tax code and deducts the appropriate amount from each pay period.
+Note that bonuses also count as earnings for student loan purposes — a large bonus can trigger significant additional loan repayments on top of the usual tax and NI.
 If you are self-employed, repayments are calculated and collected through Self Assessment.

 Interest on student loans